 Benjamin Britten (1913 - 1976)

-Based on a Henry James’ ghost story, the opera tells the story of an army family – the Wingraves – who have locked away a hideous secret in their grand house, Paramore.
-Owen is the heir.
-All hell breaks loose when he announces that the army isn’t for him…
+Henry James’ ghost story Owen Wingrave tells of an army family – the Wingraves – who have locked away a hideous secret in their grand house, Paramore.
+Owen is the heir; all hell breaks loose when he announces that the army isn’t for him.

 The opera is presented with the kind collaboration of Faber Music and The Britten Estate.